WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Function & structured programming could be merged

-"Function" is ubiquitos in high-level programming languages.
+"Function" is ubiquitous in high-level programming languages.
 While they might be called subroutines, routines, subprograms, or procedures in different languages, their core purpose remains consistent: providing reusable units of execution.
 This has remained unchanged since the concept